amethyst/amethyst/book/src/concepts/system.md

 ## Structure

-A system struct is a structure implementing the trait `amethyst::ecs::prelude::System`.
+A system struct is a structure implementing the trait `amethyst::ecs::System`.

 Here is a very simple example implementation: